Tama-Toledo/community-visioning/content/event/2022-07-07-meeting copy.md

 Agenda specifics:

   - Wellmark will be present to follow-up on our Walking Audit and other business.
+See agenda .pdf below.

+{{< embed-pdf url="../../pdfs/HH Tama-Toledo agenda 7.7.2022.pages.pdf" >}}